 2. FROSTED GLASS

-Frosted glass has its name for a reason.
+Frosted glass or window frosting has its name for a reason.
 Signs, screens and walls fabricated from it hold a foggy and matted appearance that veils vision, traditionally by obscuring clear shapes and forms rather than blocking sight altogether.
 This opaque, shape-muddling surface is what gives panels with this finish type their “frosted” look.

 Frosted glass usually involves a process of sand-blasting the glass to get the look you want.
 With printed frosted glass, you are able to achieve the frosted effect you are looking for without permanently scarring your glass, allowing you the flexibility to change the look of your glass as needed.
 Frosted glass looks great as architectural signage as well as interior and exterior windows alike, providing glass a classic, pearly plane.
 To give you a better idea of how you might use frosted glass, consider the following applications: